EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 - `barman-cloud-restore`: script to be used to restore a backup directly taken with `barman-cloud-backup` from an S3 object store;

-For information on how to setup credentials for the Cloud utilities, please refer to the ["Credentials" section in Boto 3 documentation][boto3creds].
+For information on how to setup credentials for the aws-s3 cloud provider please refer to the ["Credentials" section in Boto 3 documentation][boto3creds].

+For credentials for the azure-blob-storage cloud provider see the ["Environment variables for authorization parameters" section in the Azure documentation][azure-storage-auth].
+The following environment variables are supported: `AZURE_STORAGE_CONNECTION_STRING`, `AZURE_STORAGE_KEY` and `AZURE_STORAGE_SAS_TOKEN`.

 > **WARNING:** Cloud utilities require the appropriate library for the cloud
 > provider you wish to use - either: [boto3][boto3] or